Matthew Rogers (Australian rules footballer)

 Matthew Rogers (born 25 November 1973) is a former Australian rules football player who played in the AFL from 1994 to 2004 for the Richmond Football Club.

-Rogers was drafted in the 1992 AFL Draft, at no. 37 pick (Richmond's fourth).
+Rogers was drafted in the 1992 AFL draft, at no. 37 pick (Richmond's fourth).
 He didn't play his first league game until 1994, playing mainly on the wing and half-forward line kicking 26 goals in that season.
 His best goal-scoring season was 2000 when he kicked 37 goals and led the club in goalkicking, during the absence of Matthew Richardson due to injury in that year.
-He also had two wonderful children.
+He also had two children.